Selkirk Rex at a glance

 Take the Full IQ Test →Frequently Asked Questions

-Are Selkirk Rex cats easy to train?
+Are Selkirk Rexs easy to train?

-What is the Selkirk Rex's personality like?
+What is the typical lifespan of a Selkirk Rex?

 The Selkirk Rex truly stands out as a breed whose intelligence is deeply intertwined with its affectionate and patient nature, making them uniquely empathetic and observational companions.
 Their 'teddy bear' charm is matched by a thoughtful mind, solidifying their place as cherished members of any family.